 becoming more involved in the church, reading your Bible regularly, sharing the

 When my Dad lost my Mom, it was only the Bible that kept him going.
 Even when he wanted to just give up, he had hope and today, he’s a survivor.

 2. Allow Yourself to Grieve: A lot of us feel

 ashamed to grieve for fear that people will see us as weaklings.
 So, we bottle

-up our feelings inside our hearts instead of letting go of all the pain.
+up our feelings inside our hearts instead of letting go of all the emotional burden.
 We

-our pain and everything will be okay.
-There is no crime in crying or screaming
+our hurt and everything will be okay.
+There is no shame in crying or screaming

-out loud when you’re in pain but the best way to grieve is to grieve privately.
+out loud when you’re in discomfort but the best way to grieve is to do it privately.